Last updated on September 29th, 2021 at 08:30 am

 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-Factual Reporting: HIGH
+Factual Reporting: MIXED

-Country: United Kingdom
+Country: United Kingdom (33/180 Press Freedom)

 Funded by / Ownership

-The Guardian switched to a tabloid print format in 2018 in order to cut costs.
+The Guardian switched to a tabloid print format in 2018 to cut costs.
 According to The New York Times, The Guardian “refused to set up a paywall — the preferred strategy of many of its rivals, from The Times of London to The Wall Street Journal and The New York Times — opting instead to ask its readers for donations, even setting up a nonprofit arm to help fund its journalism.”